 When I’m looking for a light breakfast with top-quality coffee (voted best in Tofino, many times), loose-leaf tea, Matcha or “gourmet chocolate frothy delight” as their website calls it, I head for the Tofitian.
 Located right on the Pacific Rim Hwy, next to Beaches Grocery and Wildside Grill.
 Gluten-free and vegan options are available in the array of breakfast sandwiches, sausage rolls, cookies, muffins, cakes and other treats that emerge daily from their in-house bakery.

 Another place I frequent is the Wildside Grill, also five minutes’ walk from the Cottage, and located in the same complex as the Tacofino truck.
-Its two partners, Jeff Mikus and Jesse Blake, are a commercial fisherman and chef respectively.
+Its owner, Jesse Blake, is a commercial chef.
 Seating is outdoor or takeout (my usual choice), and while the emphasis is on seafood, they also offer yummy pulled pork, chicken and even poutine.
 Even the salads (green and Caesar) are good.
 And if you’re not into deep-fried, they will happily grill your fish for you instead.
 The ingredients are carefully selected from local suppliers – beef, pork and elk from an ethical farm in Pemberton, BC, MSC-certified tuna from a supplier near Parksville, MSC-certified ling cod from a fisherman in Port Alberni, and chicken from an award-winning, fourth-generation farm in nearby Duncan, BC.

 A fine dining establishment with a casual twist is the relatively new (2013) Wolf in the Fog.
 With what it calls its ‘hip-meets-chill vibe,’ and located right in town, it specializes in local, naturally sourced ingredients – salmon, chanterelle mushrooms harvested from nearby forests, squid, tuna, halibut.
 Lots of cocktails, local brews and BC wines to choose from as well.
 Chef Nicholas Nutting has a simple approach which he says honours local ingredients from the Island’s fishers and farmers, as well as foraged goods from Tofino’s forests and shores.
 Says the website: ‘We’re proud to be a part of this culinary community in such a quirky corner of Canada, right at the end of the road.’
 The prices lean toward the haute side of cuisine, but if you can afford them and want to treat yourself to a classic Tofino lunch or dinner, the Wolf is calling.

-Tofino’s only waterfront resort and marina has its own restaurant, and it’s a good one.
-Situated right on the inner harbour with a postcard backdrop of forested mountains, scrap-scrounging eagles and the occasional departing float plane or schooner, the 1909 Kitchen is a great choice for breakfast or dinner.
-I’d recommend the 1909 for atmosphere alone, but the meals, designed by executive chef Terry Somerville, earn equal billing, with such seafood delights as bouillabaisse (fish stew) and escabeche (side stripe prawns in chili and basil) –– or non-seafood dishes ranging from a 7 oz. burger with Monterey Jack cheese, to a juicy half chicken with oregano, patatas bravas and root vegetables.
-Ingredients are mostly sourced and foraged from Tofino’s oceans, shoreline and forests, or you can bring your own catch and have them prepare and cook it for you in their 1000-degree wood-fired Mugnaini oven.
+Situated right on the inner harbour with a postcard backdrop of forested mountains, scrap-scrounging eagles and the occasional departing float plane or schooner, Shelter is a great choice for breakfast or dinner.
+I’d recommend Shelter for atmosphere alone, but the meals earn equal billing, with such seafood delights as side-stripe shrimp and mussel fettucine –– or non-seafood dishes such as slow roasted beef chuck flat or a Shelter salad with Tofino grown greens.
+In fact, most ingredients are sourced and foraged from Tofino’s oceans, shoreline and forests.

 According to its website, SoBo started as a humble mom-and-pop food truck in 2003 and has since risen to the award-winning full service restaurant that it is today.
 Situated proudly in Tofino’s downtown core, and short for ‘sophisticated Bohemian,’ SoBo embodies the grassroots gourmet cuisine of Chef Lisa Ahier, who previously worked at the upscale Wickaninnish Inn.
 Her dishes highlight wild, foraged, and local seasonal ingredients, and are complemented by the region’s best biodynamic wines and craft brews.
 The ethic of local, organic, wild foraged sourcing has become a huge part of SoBo’s identity.
 If you like to support local, this is the restaurant to visit.
 We are all looking forward to the day when sufficient staffing means they can open again for dinners.
 Prices are reasonable – just $12 for a bowl of yummy smoked salmon chowder, for example, or $15 for a serving of buckwheat soba (Japanese noodle) salad, or $18 for a Margherita pizza with San Marzano sauce and fresh basil.
 Let’s hope the end of the pandemic will bring a new beginning for SoBo.
 If you’d rather eat in to enjoy their cuisine, there’s a copy of SoBo’s recipe book in the Cottage just waiting to challenge your cooking skills.